Research / Healthy food and physical activity environments

 Whāinga | Aim

-This research aims to investigate the impact of transport and community infrastructure on peoples’ health and wellbeing.
-It will evaluate different ways of “retro-fitting” the design of our cities, and increase transport choice, to encourage more active modes of travel and reduce car dependence.
+This research investigated the impact of transport and community infrastructure on peoples’ health and wellbeing.
+The project evaluated different ways of “retro-fitting” the design of our cities, and increasing transport choice to encourage more active modes of travel and reduce car dependence.

 Huarahi I Whāia | Approach

-In Christchurch, the project will investigate changes in travel practices associated with moving to new higher density central city building developments.
-Interviews and surveys will explore the factors that ensure success, such as attitude and behaviour change, and regulatory and institutional requirements.
-The research will inform ways that transport and housing design can be integrated to encourage active mobility in urban regeneration programmes.
+In Christchurch, the project investigated changes in travel practices associated with moving to higher density central-city residential settings.
+Interviews and surveys explored the factors that ensure success, such as attitude and behaviour change, and regulatory and institutional requirements.
+The research was designed to inform ways that transport and housing design can be integrated to encourage active mobility in urban regeneration programmes.

 Co-funding